-It should be stressed that the covariate order method in its basic form rests heavily on the assumption of exponentially distributed lifetimes.
+In this paper we study a new nonparametric method for exponential regression, called the covariate order method.
+As will be clear from the presentation in the next section, the covariate order method in its basic form rests heavily on the assumption of exponentially distributed lifetimes.
 In fact, the estimate of $\lambda(\mathbf{x})$ would have no meaning if the same procedure was tried on non-exponential lifetimes.
-However, often we are able to transform our data to follow, at least approximately, an exponential regression model.
-In these cases we can use the covariate order method on the transformed data, and this turns out to be a useful approach in applications.
-For example, Kvaløy (2002) used the covariate order method to suggest tests for covariate effect in general censored regression models (see Section 2.5 of the present paper), while Kvaløy and Lindqvist (2003) used the covariate order method in nonparametric estimation of covariate functions in Cox-regression (see Section 3.2).
+However, as indicated above, many problems can be reduced to exponential regression by transforming the data.
+The covariate order method has turned out to be a useful approach in such applications.
+For example, Kvaløy (2002) used the covariate order method to suggest tests for covariate effect in general censored regression models (see Section 1.2.4 of the present paper), while Kvaløy and Lindqvist (2003) used the covariate order method in nonparametric estimation of covariate functions in Cox regression (see Section 1.3).

-The main purpose of the present paper is to give a formal presentation of the covariate order method and its practical implementation (Sections 2.1-2.4), and in addition to give a rigorous proof of consistency of the method in the single covariate case (Appendix).
-In order to illustrate the direct method we give an example with exponential data in Section 2.6.
-Sections 3.1 and 3.3 illustrate the use of the covariate order method to transformed data.
-More precisely it is shown how to make illustrative residual plots based on Cox-Snell residuals in Cox-regression models, and how the method can be used to suggest possible transformations of covariates.
+The main purpose of the present paper is to give a formal presentation of the covariate order method and its practical implementation (Sections 1.2.1-1.2.3), and in addition to give a rigorous proof of consistency of the method in the single covariate case (Section 1.4).
+In order to illustrate the direct method we give an example with exponential data in Section 1.2.5.
+Sections 1.3.1 and 1.3.2 illustrate the use of the covariate order method to transformed data.
+More precisely it is shown how to make illustrative residual plots based on Cox-Snell residuals in Cox regression models, and how the method can be used to suggest possible transformations of covariates.